-- Submit an application for admission and a non-refundable \$5.00 application fee.
-Applications for Fall 2008 will have a \$15 non-refundable application fee. - 2.
+1. Submit an application for admission and a non-refundable \$5.00 application fee.
+A fee

+- increase is anticipated beginning Fall 2009, pending TBR approval. - 2.
 Submit Permanent Resident or I-94 card. - 3.
 A permanent resident whose native language is NOT English must take the Michigan Plus Language Proficiency Test and accept placement in the appropriate course work in lieu of regular placement assessment.

-Call an ESL testing specialist for details at 615-353-3380.
+Call the ESL testing specialist for details at 615-353-3380.